Adam Gardiner (politician)

+Career

 Gardiner is a Republican.
 He displaced his predecessor Earl Tanner at the 2016 Republican State convention.
 He was in the Utah State House of Representatives from January 2017 until August 2017.

 Gardiner is a member of The Church of Jesus Christ of Latter-day Saints.
 He is married and the father of two children.
 He earned a bachelor's degree in political science and communications from Weber State University.

 Early in his career Gardiner worked as an aid for Doug Aagard of the Utah House of Representatives in 2008.
-In 2010 he was the campaign manager for Rob Bishop's campaign to be reelected to the US House from a district in Utah.
+In 2010, he was the campaign manager for Rob Bishop's campaign to be reelected to the US House from a district in Utah.
 He then worked as an aid to Bishop until 2014.
-In 2014 he became a senior policy advisor working for Salt Lake County.
+In 2014, he became a senior policy advisor working for Salt Lake County.

-In August 2017 Gardiner resigned from the Utah Legislature to become Salt Lake County recorder.
-In November 2018 Gardiner lost the election for county recorder to Rachelle Hobbs.
+In August 2017, Gardiner resigned from the Utah Legislature to become Salt Lake County recorder.
+In November 2018, Gardiner lost the election for county recorder to Rachelle Hobbs.

-In December 2018 Romney picked Gardiner to run his Utah office.
+In December 2018, Romney picked Gardiner to run his Utah office.